MaureenHegarty/Perk-Points/README.md

 Users can keep track of the points they earn on their Perks Point account.
 When a user creates an account they receive a unique QR Code.
 Café owner scans this QR code after a coffee purchase, and the unique ID encoded in the QR code can be used to identify the user in the PostgreSQL database.

+## to see my live project [here](https://perk-points-yr5i.onrender.com)

 ### Planning

 QR Code Generation: `Generating a unique QR code` for each user with their unique ID encoded in it.
 To be done in via an Express.js route.<br>

  <p align="center"> &darr;  &darr;  &darr;</p>

-Scanning the QR Code: `Café owner scans the QR code` using a QR code scanner.
+Scanning the QR Code: ` Café owner scans the QR code` using a scanner.
 This scanner can be a standalone device or a smartphone app.
 The scanner should be able to interpret the QR code and extract the user’s unique ID.<br>

  <p align="center"> &darr;  &darr;  &darr;</p>